Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 ### Subscribing to change events

-In order to listen to property change events, you can add your event handler to the property's `Change` event.
+To listen to property change events, you can add your event handler to the property's `Change` event.
 The `sender` argument will be the property, and the `PropertyChangeEventArgs` argument will contain the details of the change(s).
-In order to make sure that your handler executes only on the needed property change(s), you should check the [`Change`](#property-changes) member of the event arguments, as illustrated below.
+To make sure that your handler executes only on the needed property change(s), you should check the [`Change`](#property-changes) member of the event arguments, as illustrated below.

 ```cs
 property.Change += OnDataPropertyChange;